 5 Healthy Reasons to Eat Quinoa The United Nations named 2013 ‘The International Year of Quinoa’.
 In this way the grain’s nutritional potential and its raising worldwide popularity was recognized once again.
 Quinoa is the magic grain of South America.
-It was the staple food of the Incas and the Andean peoples before the Incas, so it holds the character of the ancients.
 Originally, quinoa was roasted and made into flour, which served as a basis for traditional types of bread.
 Here are great reasons why eating quinoa is a good idea: Quinoa is high in antioxidants Antioxidant-rich foods protect you from many chronic and degenerative diseases (including cancer) by destroying free radicals, which can injure and kill healthy cells.
 When researchers analyzed different Andean indigenous grains, it emerged that quinoa had the highest antioxidant activity.
 Quinoa is a complete source of protein This characteristic made quinoa so popular among vegans and vegetarians.
+If you are looking for other vegetarian sources of protein – read my post about the following 13 surprising sources of protein that are completely meat free.
 Quinoa is rich in fiber